stevemar/minimal-workshop-mkdocs/docs/reference/mkdocs.md

 # mkdocs examples

-This page includes a few samples.
+This page includes a few neat tricks that you can do with `mkdocs`.
+For a complete list of examples visit the [mkdocs documentation](https://squidfunk.github.io/mkdocs-material-insiders/reference/abbreviations/).

 ## Code